Text

 Repeat these steps for more photos:

-1. Paste in a pictures – rename the layer
+1. Paste in a picture – rename the layer

 2. CTRL+T to resize/position

-Make the text layer active again and add layer style Drop Shadow.
+Make the photo folder layer active and add layer style…

 Change the layer blend mode to Multiply, reduce opacity to 50%.